 Additionally, scholarships will be promoted through the “Counselor’s Corner” section of the Santa Fe Times, so remember to check for related articles every Friday.
-Scholarships will also be listed in the daily announcements at school and weekly emails will be sent to all seniors and their parents with updates.
+Scholarships will also be listed in the daily announcements at school and weekly emails, entitled SENIOR UPDATES, will be sent to all seniors and their parents.
 Seniors and parents are reminded not to wait until the exact deadline date to submit scholarship applications, as sometimes extra paper work is required by school staff that must accompany the application forms.
 If a teacher or counselor is gone on the day of the deadline, the scholarship application may be submitted late, and this could negatively affect your child’s chances of receiving the scholarship.
 Seniors and their parents will also do well to make copies of all scholarship applications they submit.
 Many applications ask for similar information which can be easily accessed with the copied information.
 If you have younger children, it's also helpful to have a record of your older children's applications for later review.

 Recommendation letters are a huge part of the scholarship process.
 Ensure that your child has consulted with teachers, clergy, family friends, or community leaders and that their recommendations are both intact and easily accessible.
 Often times, scholarship applications ask for a brief essay (usually between 100 and 500 words).
 Unfortunately, many students pass these by because of the extra effort required.
 In turn, millions of scholarship dollars go unclaimed each year due to a lack of applications submitted.